-- 3.9.1 Both municipalities are encouraged to cooperate on recreational amenities, storm water management, flood mitigation and lake access associated with Deadhorse Lake. - 3.9.2 When making land use decisions in and around Deadhorse Lake, each municipality will: - a) utilize and incorporate measures which minimize possible impacts on the lake and any other important nearby water resources; - b) seek opportunities to create recreational amenities beneficial to both the Village and the County; and - b) establish appropriate setbacks to maintain water quality, flood water conveyance and storage, bank stability and habitat. - 3.9.3 For proposed development on lands within the Plan Area that may contain an environmentally significant site, an environmental/biophysical impact assessment (EIA/BIA) may be required to be completed by the developer to satisfaction of the development authority. - 3.9.4 For proposed development on lands that may contain a historic resource, a Historical Resource Overview (HRO) or Historical Resource Impact Assessment (HRIA) may be required to be completed by the developer to the satisfaction of the municipality and Alberta Culture and Tourism.
-The developer must comply with the Historical Resources Act and Alberta Culture and Tourism. - 3.9.5 Both municipalities should consider the provincial Wetland Policy and Stepping Back from the Water A Beneficial Management Practices Guide for new development when making land use decisions with the goal of sustaining the environment and economic benefits. - 3.9.6 Areas identified as environmentally sensitive or environmentally significant through federal, provincial, or municipal reports, policies or plans or through supplemental professional studies should be protected through the use of Environmental Reserves, Environmental Reserve
+- 3.9.1 Both municipalities are encouraged to cooperate on recreational amenities. - 3.9.2 When making land use decisions, each municipality will: - a) utilize and incorporate measures which minimize possible impacts on important water resources; - b) establish appropriate setbacks to maintain water quality, flood water conveyance and storage, bank stability and habitat. - 3.9.3 For proposed development on lands within the Plan Area that may contain an environmentally significant site, an environmental/biophysical impact assessment (EIA/BIA) may be required to be completed by the developer to satisfaction of the development authority. - 3.9.4 For proposed development on lands that may contain a historic resource, a Historical Resource Overview (HRO) or Historical Resource Impact Assessment (HRIA) may be required to be completed by the developer to the satisfaction of the municipality and Alberta Culture and Tourism.
+The developer must comply with the Historical Resources Act and Alberta Culture and Tourism. - 3.9.5 Both municipalities should consider the provincial Wetland Policy and Stepping Back from the Water Policy A Beneficial Management Practices Guide for new development when making land use decisions with the goal of sustaining the environment and economic benefits. - 3.9.6 Areas identified as environmentally sensitive or environmentally significant through federal, provincial, or municipal reports, policies or plans or through supplemental professional studies should be protected through the use of Environmental Reserves, Environmental Reserve Easements, Conservation Easements, or other appropriate methods as determined by the municipality and its applicable Land Use Bylaw regulations. - 3.9.7 Subdivision and Development in or adjacent to water bodies, steep slopes or natural areas shall take into consideration flooding, slope stability and soil characteristics in order to minimize negative impacts. - 3.9.8 Either municipality shall refer any new environmental or biophysical study or report in support of a planning or development application pertaining to lands within the Plan Area or land in the Village adjacent to the Village-County boundary to the other municipality. - 3.9.9 The County shall refer to the Village any new or amended municipal bylaw or policy pertaining to environmental or biophysical matters within the Plan Area.

-- Easements, Conservation Easements, or other appropriate methods as determined by the municipality and its applicable Land Use Bylaw regulations. - 3.9.7 Subdivision and Development in or adjacent to water bodies, steep slopes or natural areas shall take into consideration flooding, slope stability and soil characteristics in order to minimize negative impacts. - 3.9.8 Either municipality shall refer any new environmental or biophysical study or report in support of a planning or development application pertaining to lands within the Plan Area or land in the Village adjacent to the Village-County boundary to the other municipality. - 3.9.9 The County shall refer to the Village any new or amended municipal bylaw or policy pertaining to environmental or biophysical matters within the Plan Area. - 3.9.9 The Village shall refer to the County any new or amended municipal bylaw or policy pertaining to environmental or biophysical matters that affect land in the Village that is adjacent to the Village-County boundary.
+3.9.9 The Village shall refer to the County any new or amended municipal bylaw or policy pertaining to environmental or biophysical matters that affect land in the Village that is adjacent to the Village-County boundary.